ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 # Set up a new app with Blue/Green deploy

 1. Create a new role to allow CodeDeploy to access ECS resources on your behalf

-  a.
-Go to the IAM console and click "Create Role"
+- Go to the IAM console and click "Create Role"
-  b.
-From the list of services, pick "CodeDeploy", then "CodeDeploy - ECS", then click the "Permissions" button
+- From the list of services, pick "CodeDeploy", then "CodeDeploy - ECS", then click the "Permissions" button
-  c.
-Click the "Tags" button, and "Next: Review"
+- Click the "Tags" button, and "Next: Review"
-  d.
-Give your role a name (like "ecsCodeDeployRole") and click the "Create Role" button
+- Give your role a name (like "ecsCodeDeployRole") and click the "Create Role" button

 2. Set up two new containers to test out Blue/Green deploys by running scripts/build-catnip.sh